 Disclosures to Prevent Death or Bodily Harm

 The ABA expanded the exception for client crimes threatening imminent death or substantial bodily harm in part, to make the Model Rule consistent with Section 66 of the American Law Institute’s Restatement of the Law Governing Lawyers.
 The Model Rule replaces “imminent” with “reasonably certain,” to include a present and substantial threat that a person will suffer such injury at a later date, as in some instances involving toxic torts.
-See id.
-See ABA Model Rule 1.6, cmt.
-6.
+See Model Rule of Pro.
+Conduct r.
+1.6, cmt.
+6 (Am.
+Bar Ass’n).

 Disclosures of Client Crimes and Frauds

 In August 2003, the ABA House of Delegates adopted paragraphs (b)(2) and (b)(3), provisions it had previously rejected.
 These provisions permit a lawyer to reveal client confidences to prevent the client from committing a serious crime or fraud that the lawyer unwittingly assisted.
 The ABA believed that the use of the lawyer’s services for such improper ends constitutes a serious abuse of the client-lawyer relationship.
 Moreover, the ABA believed that the client’s entitlement to the protection of the Rule must be balanced against the prevention of the injury that would otherwise be suffered and the interest of the lawyer in being able to prevent the misuse of the lawyer’s services.